CodePushGo/website/src/content/blog/en/capacitor-native-bridge-web-to-android-data-transfer.md

 | Security | End-to-end encryption | Basic signing |
 | Storage | 2-20 GB (plan dependent) | Variable |

-Capgo has powered over 1.1 trillion successful updates, showcasing its reliability [\[1\]](https://capgo.app/).
+CodePushGo has powered over 1.1 trillion successful updates, showcasing its reliability [\[1\]](https://capgo.app/).
 The NASA [OSIRIS-REx](https://en.wikipedia.org/wiki/OSIRIS-REx) team commented:

-> "@Capgo is a smart way to make hot code pushes (and not for all the money in the world like with @AppFlow) :-)" [\[1\]](https://capgo.app/)
+> "@CodePushGo is a smart way to make hot code pushes (and not for all the money in the world like with @AppFlow) :-)" [\[1\]](https://capgo.app/)

 The platform also supports flexible hosting and integrates seamlessly with CI/CD pipelines for data-heavy applications.
 Built-in analytics provide insights into update success rates and user engagement, helping teams fine-tune their data transfer processes.

 ## Conclusion

 Smooth data transfer between web and Android layers is a key aspect of modern app development.
-Capacitor's native bridge, particularly when paired with tools like Capgo, has reshaped how developers tackle these challenges.
+Capacitor's native bridge, particularly when paired with tools like CodePushGo, has reshaped how developers tackle these challenges.
 Performance metrics highlight just how effective this bridge can be.

 Features like end-to-end encryption, partial updates for performance boosts, and active error monitoring play a big role in ensuring reliable data handling.

-> "The community needed this and @Capgo is doing something really important!" [\[1\]](https://capgo.app/)
+> "The community needed this and @CodePushGo is doing something really important!" [\[1\]](https://capgo.app/)